otter-sec/rctf/README.md

 ## New features compared to v1

+- No more verify.recover token type, we just use team tokens from now on
 - Scores config
 - New captcha providers (`turnstile`, `hcaptcha`)
 - New `s3` upload provider